Problems may be: :

 - Swelling and pain

-- Leaking clear cerebrospinal fluid, which usually occurs through the nose
+- Leaking clear fluid through the nose

 - Blood in the ears or nose

-- Inability to move face or mouth
+- Problems moving the face or mouth

 - Uneven dental bite

 - Eye problems, such as double vision or problems moving the eyes

 - Breathing problems

 - Changes in the way the face looks